Weather MCP Server

 Running the Service: The

-script can be executed directly to start the service.
-Given thesmithery.yaml
+weather.pyscript can be executed directly to start the service.
+Given thesmithery.yamlfile, the intended way to run this is likely:python weather.pyThis will start the

 Logging